o-leolleo/blog/content/blog/getting-started-with-eks-using-terraform-and-the-terraform-aws-modules/index.md

 }
 ```

-The cluster name is defined as specifyed on the `config.yaml` file, and the k8s version as 1.27.
+Most of the main parameters we need are defined as specifyed on the `config.yaml` file.
 We also install some EKS available addons.
-Explaning each of them is out of the scope of this post, it's enough to say for our purposes that we need them for our cluster to correctly function - you can read more about them on [Amazon EKS add-ons](https://docs.aws.amazon.com/eks/latest/userguide/eks-add-ons.html).
+Explaining each of them is out of the scope of this post, it's enough to say for our purposes that we need them for our cluster to correctly function - you can read more about them on [Amazon EKS add-ons](https://docs.aws.amazon.com/eks/latest/userguide/eks-add-ons.html).

 We then pass the VPC ID of the VPC we created earlier, and its private subnets IDs.
 This can't be changed after cluster creation.
 Also, since I want to access the cluster API from the internet, I set `cluster_endpoint_public_access` to `true`.
 I restrict this public access to the IP address of my home network.